-In 1922, India is under oppressive British rule and the country is in the midst of revolution.
-A young political activist named Abhay Charan goes to meet a holy man at a roof top gathering in old Calcutta, and this teacher speaks with great urgency to him.
-He tells Abhay that mankind is ultimately looking for eternal happiness and love, but they have forgotten where to find it.
-That ultimately, the real need of the world is not a political revolution, but rather a revolution of the heart.
-He then tells him to take the sacred and ancient yogic wisdom of India's spiritual culture to the people of the West so that they find the peace they are searching for.
-This instruction would change the course of young Abhay's life, yet it wasn't for another 44 years that Abhay, now Swami Prabhupada, would take up his Guru's task.
+1922: India is under oppressive British rule and the country is in the midst of a revolution.
+A young political activist named Abhay Charan meets a holy man at a rooftop gathering in old Calcutta, and this teacher speaks to him with great urgency.
+He tells Abhay that mankind is ultimately looking for eternal happiness and love, but has forgotten where to find it and that ultimately, the real need of the world is not a political revolution, but rather a revolution of the heart.
+He then tells him to take the sacred and ancient yogic wisdom of India's spiritual culture to the people of the West so they can find the peace for which they are searching.
+This instruction would change the course of young Abhay's life; yet, it wasn't for another 44 years that Abhay, who became known as Swami Prabhupada, would take up his guru's (spiritual teacher’s) request.

-This is the incredible story of Swami Prabhupada, who at 70 years of age boarded a cargo ship bound for America, carrying nothing but 40 Indian rupees in his pocket and a trunk load of books, with the mission to take the teachings of bhakti yoga or Krishna consciousness to the western world.
+This is the incredible story of Swami Prabhupada, who at 70 years of age boarded a cargo ship bound for America, carrying nothing but 40 Indian rupees in his pocket, a trunk load of books, and the mission to share the teachings of bhakti-yoga or Krishna consciousness with the Western world.

-He arrived in 1965, in the midst of a decade of intense turmoil and upheaval.
-Dissatisfied with materialism, and disillusioned by hypocrisy, a whole generation of young people were challenging the very foundations upon which their society had been built upon.
-Amongst the atmosphere of war, rioting, free love, drugs and rock 'n' roll came people who were spiritual seekers, looking for the truth to life's big questions.
+He arrived in 1965 during the a time of intense turmoil and upheaval.
+Dissatisfied with materialism and disillusioned by hypocrisy, a whole generation of young people was challenging the very foundations upon which their society had been built.
+Along with the atmosphere of war, rioting, free love, drugs, and rock 'n' roll came people who were spiritual seekers, those who were looking for the answers to life's big questions.

-Acharya takes you behind the scenes of one of the most prolific, and at times controversial, spiritual movements of the 20th century, to discover the story of the holy man behind it, and to explore the sacred science of bhakti yoga and it's path to discovering inner happiness.
+Acharya takes you behind the scenes and reveals the story of the holy man who began one of the most prolific (and at times controversial) spiritual movements of the 20th century, the story which allows you to explore the sacred science of bhakti-yoga and where you will discover how to traverse the path to lasting inner happiness.

-Production on Acharya is projected to continue into 2016 with the aim to complete post-production on the film between August-October 2016.
+Production on Acharya is projected to continue into 2016 with the aim to complete post-production on the film by December 2016.

-Upon completion, the plan is to enter the film onto the film festivals circuit, aiming primarily for a North American International premiere in 2017 before hopefully seeing it travel around the world.
+Upon completion, the plan is to enter the film onto the film festivals’ circuit, aiming primarily for a North American premiere in 2017, before hopefully seeing it travel around the world.

-After premiering, the film would then be open to theatrical distribution.
-We also have plans for a grassroots distribution campaign which engages a global community to host screenings of the film in their locality.
-After some time the film will then be available on DVD or as an online download towards the latter half of 2017/2018.
-The film also has exciting broadcast opportunities on television, significantly in India and Europe.
+After premiering, the film will then be open to theatrical distribution.
+We also have plans for a grassroots distribution campaign, where global communities will host screenings of the film in their locality.
+Towards the latter half of 2017/2018, the film will be available on DVD or as an online download.
+The film also has exciting broadcast opportunities on television, especially in India and Europe.

-Already, our Facebook and Youtube site traffic denote a captive audience for the film.
-To give an indication of just a fraction of those figures, our Facebook page has over 48,000 likes, and our two preview trailers together have had over 55,000 views.
+Our Facebook and You tube site traffic already denotes a captive audience for the film.
+To give an indication of just a fraction of those figures, our Facebook page has over 48,000 likes and our two preview trailers together have had over 55,000 views.

 CONNECT WITH US